NikolaVk/don-t-get-angry/README.md

 - Dark blue
 - Red

-This colours were chosen because of the type of game it is.
+This colors were chosen because of the type of game it is.
 I also tried to implement all colors across the page where that was possible for consistency

 <img src="https://github.com/NikolaVk/don-t-get-angry/blob/main/assets/readme/colour-scheme.PNG" width="100%">

-I also tested these colours with [Contrast Checker](https://contrastchecker.com/) where a user needs to click or read something
+I also tested these colors with [Contrast Checker](https://contrastchecker.com/) where a user needs to click or read something

 - White on red

 <img src="https://github.com/NikolaVk/don-t-get-angry/blob/main/assets/readme/wht-red.PNG" width="100%">

-This passes on all tests accept if font is lower tha 18px.
-However all buttons contain font over 18 pixels, they are all bold and the user gets a hover effect.
+This passes on all tests accept if font is lower than 18px.
+However, all buttons contain font over 18 pixels, they are all bold and the user gets a hover effect.

 <img src="https://github.com/NikolaVk/don-t-get-angry/blob/main/assets/readme/grn-blck.PNG" width="100%">

 This again passes all tests accept one.
-This time it's a colour blindness test (score must be 500 or above).
+This time it's a color blindness test (score must be 500 or above).
 This is only used on a font size 26px and all letters are bold.
-Also the user doesn't need to interact with these elements.
+Also, the user doesn't need to interact with these elements.
 They only indicate player 1 to 4.

 ## Wireframes